Why do research?

 - Sophomores: Many students choose to begin their independent research as sophomores.
 For sophomores who want to do research during the school year, you might be able to obtain funding from your research mentor, but most sophomores work for free.
 The YCDO does not provide research support during the academic year.
 My recommendation is to wait to do research over the summer, where you can apply for the Yale College Dean’s Research Fellowship and do research at Yale, or apply for a Tetelman Fellowship to do research abroad.

 - Juniors and Seniors: I recommend that you do research during the academic year for course credit, culminating in a research project suitable to satisfy the Senior Project/Thesis requirement for your major.
 Many STEM majors offer this option, and my students have done the intensive double-credit research option, where they spend 20 hours per week in the lab.
 Again, the Yale College Dean’s Research Fellowship is available the summer after Junior year.
-Qualified juniors can also apply to the STARS II Program, which offers a stipend to do research during the spring semester of the Junior academic year, Senior academic year and a stipend for research during the summer between Junior and Senior year.
+Qualified juniors can also apply to the STARS II Program, which offers a stipend to do research during the fall and spring semesters of the junior academic year, senior academic year and a stipend for research during the summer between junior and senior year.

 Should I do research in the academic year or over the summer?